BergQuester/v8tr.github.io/_drafts/2018-09-24-multiple-inheritance-swift.md

 Here are the key points to understand about *mixins*.
 A *mixin*:
 - Can contain both behavior and state.
 - Is not supposed to be initialized.
-- Is specialized and narrow in its functionality.
+- Is highly specialized and narrow in its functionality.
 - Is not intended to be subclassed by other *mixins*.

 With the help of *mixins* we can approach multiple inheritance implementation in Swift very closely.

 ### Implementing a Mixin in Swift

 Animating and applying visual decorations to `UIView` are among the frequent tasks that iOS developers encounter.
-To demonstrate the practical use of multiple inheritance, we define several mixins and make *UIView* inherit from them without actually creating any subclasses.
+To demonstrate the practical use of multiple inheritance, we define several *mixins* and make `UIView` inherit from them, without introducing any subclasses or helpers.

 {% highlight swift linenos %}